vavrines/FiniteMesh.jl/README.md

 ## Installation

 FiniteMesh.jl is a registered package in the official Julia package registry.
 We recommend installing it with the built-in Julia package manager.
-It automatically installs a currently stable and tagged release.
 From the Julia REPL, you can get in the package manager (by pressing ]) and add the package.
+This will automatically install the package and all its dependencies.

 ```julia
 julia> ]
 (v1.6) pkg> add FiniteMesh
 ```
-This will automatically install FiniteMesh and all its dependencies.

 ## Usage